adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_CONTEXT_README.md

 export default ColumnComponent;
 ```

-* context is used directly for data sharing
+* context consumer is used directly for get sharing context data either default or supplied from provider
 ```
 import React from "react";
 import ColumnComponent from "./ColumnComponent";